vicharanashala/vibe/backend/ai_engine/AI-Eng-Documentation.md

                     *   `segment_wise_q_model` (List[str]): A list of the question types ("analytical" or "case-study") for each segment.

-                *   This method performs the core video processing steps, including transcript retrieval, segment generation, and question generation.
+                *   This method performs the core video processing steps, including transcript retrieval, segment generation, question generation and full transcript upload for RAG.

                 *   **Output:** `VideoResponse`: Object containing processed video segments and generated questions.